-The Company leases its corporate headquarters and numerous other offices under various noncancelable leases, all of which are operating leases.
+The Company leases its corporate headquarters and numerous other offices under various non-cancelable leases, all of which are operating leases.
 The original terms of the Company's lease agreements generally range from three to ten years.
 Some of the leases contain renewal and/or termination options, escalation clauses, rent-free holidays and operating cost adjustments.
 In addition to office leases, the Company enters into leases for copiers and mailroom equipment on a recurring basis.
+The Company elected the practical expedient not to apply the recognition requirements of ASC 842 to short-term leases with terms of 12 months or less.

-The Company recognizes a right-of-use (ROU) lease asset and related lease liability on the Unaudited Consolidated Statement of Financial Condition for all leases with a term greater than twelve months.
+The Company recognizes a right-of-use (ROU) lease asset and related lease liability on the Consolidated Statements of Financial Condition for all leases with a term greater than twelve months.
 The lease liability represents the Company's obligation to make future lease payments and is recorded at an amount equal to the present value of the remaining minimum lease payments.
 The ROU lease asset, which represents the right to use of the underlying asset during the lease term, is measured based on the carrying value of the lease liability, adjusted for other items, such as lease incentives and uneven rent payments.

 The Company will generally extend office leases if the lease situation is advantageous to the Company, however the Company generally does not make lease extensions for equipment leases.
 For office leases, the Company reviews office leases expiring within the next six months each quarter and determines the population of leases that could be extended given the unique set of circumstances surrounding each lease.
+The Company does not include options to extend or terminate the lease as part of the lease term, unless it is reasonably certain that the Company will exercise the option.